-Paul Eichhorn - Festival Manager - Paul has over two decades of experience in the arts and culture not-for-profit sector as well as an extensive background in event management, marketing and promotions, and fundraising.
-The Owen Sound resident in recent years has provided his expertise to the Billy Bishop Home & Museum as well as the City of Owen Sound as Project Coordinator of the successful Tall Ships Owen Sound event.
-He has sat on numerous arts and culture committees and is an award-winning documentary filmmaker.
-Paul has also has written for several publications including The Toronto Star, The Globe and Mail, and Waterloo Region Record.
-Recently, he hosted and co-produced programs on Rogers TV focusing on history and politics.
+Paul Eichhorn - General Manager Paul, who joined SweetWater in 2016, has over three decades of experience in the arts and culture not-for-profit sector as well as an extensive background in arts administration, event production, marketing and promotions, and fundraising.
+Locally, he has provided his expertise to the Billy Bishop Home & Museum as well as the City of Owen Sound as Project Coordinator of the successful Tall Ships Owen Sound event.
+He has sat on numerous arts, culture, and public committees and boards in Toronto, Kitchener-Waterloo and Grey County and is an award-winning documentary filmmaker.
+Paul has also has written for several national publications including The Toronto Star, The Globe and Mail, and Take One Magazine and was co-founder and editor of Late Harvest Journal of Creative Culture.
+In recent years, he hosted and co-produced programs on Rogers TV focusing on history and politics.

-Lynda Montgomery, Director-at-Large – Lynda has been involved with many local arts and culture organizations over the years.
-This past year she volunteered on the SweetWater Fundraising Marketing Committee and assisted with Festival activities in 2016.
-She was one of the original SweetWater Board members (4 years) and was also a past board member and president of the Georgian Bay Symphony.
+Lynda Montgomery, Chair – Lynda has been involved with many local arts and culture organizations over the years.
+Along with sitting on the SweetWater Board, she is the Chair of the Fundraising Committee and coordinates Artist Accommodations for the annual festival.
+She was one of the original SweetWater Board members (4 years), acted as SweetWater volunteer after her Board term, and was past board member and president of the Georgian Bay Symphony.
 She also helped to establish and run the Bluewater Youth Orchestra.
-Over the years, Lynda has served on several chiropractic boards in various capacities.
-She is currently on the Ontario Review Board for mental health.
+Over the years, Lynda has served on several chiropractic boards in various capacities and sat on the Ontario Review Board for mental health.